tpilvelis-gw/tpilvelis-gw/README.md

 Other: 						Office, Adobe Creative, TFS, Medium.

-# TRANSFERABLE SKILLS
+# Transferable Skills
 Desire to build on skills | Highly Motivated | Teamwork and Leadership | Communication | Time Management | Desire to work outside of hours | Bring value as soon as I start

-# HOBBIES AND INTERESTS
+# Hobbies and Interests
 Climbing, American Football, Archery, Chess, Psychology, Tennis, Competed in CityHack 2018.